TropicalBastos/Drones/README.md

 ```
 <p>That will map the app's http port of 8080 with the host's port of 8080 and also map the socket service port which will be registered by the app on 8090</p>

-## Conventional Environemnt
+## Conventional Environment
-<p>Installing this node app and running it on your machine requires the following (assuming node and npm are configured on your machine).
+<p>Installing this node app and running it on your machine requires the following (assuming git, node and npm are configured on your machine).
 First clone the repo:</p>

 ```bash
 git clone https://github.com/TropicalBastos/Drones